Win, build and send Christ-centered multiplying disciples.

-JESUS, a film account of the life of Christ, premieres in 250 theaters.
-Based on the Gospel of Luke, JESUS is filmed at 202 locations in Israel, incorporating a cast of more than 5,000.
-The film becomes the most-translated motion picture in history-more than 974 languages, 5.5 billion viewers and 201.6 million decisions for Christ as of January 2007.
+“JESUS,” a film account of the life of Christ, premieres in 250 theaters.
+Based on the Gospel of Luke, “JESUS” was filmed at 202 locations in Israel, incorporating a cast of more than 5,000.
+The film becomes the most translated motion picture in history, with 1,750 languages, 8.1 billion views and more than 572 million indicated decisions for Christ as of March 2019.

 Cru sends its first team of students to the Soviet Union.
-Under the code name “Northstar,” this summer mission project highlights an influx of covert ministry activity in Eastern Europe, which accelerates openly after the fall of the Iron Curtain.
+Under the code name “Northstar,” this summer mission project marked an influx of covert ministry activity in Eastern Europe, which accelerated openly after the fall of the Iron Curtain.

-More than 17,000 college students, Cru staff members and exhibitors, as well as Billy Graham, brave arctic conditions and icy roads to meet in Kansas City, MO, for KC 83, an evangelism and discipleship training conference.
+More than 17,000 college students, Cru staff members and exhibitors, as well as Billy Graham, brave arctic conditions and icy roads to meet in Kansas City, Missouri, for KC ’83, an evangelism and discipleship training conference.

-EXPLO 85, a worldwide video conference, links an estimated 300,000 delegates at 98 conference sites on five continents, with the help of 18 satellites.
-Bill Bright defies jet lag while spending one day on all five continents.
+EXPLO ’85, a worldwide video conference, links an estimated 300,000 delegates at 98 conference sites on five continents with the help of 18 satellites.
+Bill Bright defies jet lag while spending one day on each continent.

-Representatives from 102 countries converge on Manila over a six-month period.
-During the New Life 2000: Manila project, more than 5,000 people (only 11 percent of them Americans) present the gospel to 3.3 million Filipinos, with 447,000 indicating decisions to receive Christ.
+Representatives from 102 countries converge on Manila over six months.
+During the New Life 2000: Manila project, more than 5,000 people (only 11% of them Americans) present the gospel to 3.3 million Filipinos, with 447,000 indicating decisions to receive Christ.

 Cru’s world headquarters moves from California to Florida.
 After 30 years at Arrowhead Springs in San Bernardino, the ministry relocates to Orlando.

-Bill Bright fasts for 40 days, and issues a call for prayer and fasting for revival in America.
-More than 600 Christian leaders meet in Orlando, FL, for the first Prayer and Fasting Conference.
+Bill Bright fasts for 40 days and issues a call for prayer and fasting for revival in the United States.
+More than 600 Christian leaders meet in Orlando, Florida, for the first Prayer and Fasting Conference.
 In 1998, thousands join the conference through 4,100 satellite downlinks.

 Bill Bright announces Steve Douglass, executive vice president and director of U.S. Ministries, as his successor, effective August 2001.

 Operation Sunrise Africa mobilizes Christians in 22 African countries.
 Believers from India, the Philippines, Singapore, France and the United States join thousands of Africans in the strategy to proclaim the gospel in 50 cities in 50 days.
-Sixty-four million people heard the gospel, 1.7 million indicated decisions to receive Christ and 81 new churches were planted.
+Sixty-four million people hear the gospel, 1.7 million indicate decisions to receive Christ, and 81 new churches are planted.

-Fifty-two years after founding the world's largest Christian ministry, Bill Bright dies at age 81.
+Fifty-two years after founding what would become the world’s largest Christian ministry, Bill Bright dies at age 81.

 Many of Josh McDowell’s books have been translated into 65 languages.
 It takes just 30 languages to reach three-quarters of the world’s population.

-During Spring Break, at least 10,000 students participate in Hurricane Katrina relief efforts in New Orleans and Pass Christian, Miss.
+During Spring Break, at least 10,000 students participate in Hurricane Katrina relief efforts in New Orleans and Pass Christian, Mississippi.

-The evangelistic website, EveryStudent.com is translated into 27 languages and has more than 5 million visitors, with 400 indicating decisions to know Christ per day.
+The evangelistic website EveryStudent.com is translated into 27 languages and more than 5 million visitors, with 400 indicating decisions for Christ per day.

 Campus Crusade for Christ becomes Cru in the U.S.

-Nearly 1,500 Cru staff members and volunteers from more than 30 countries participated in the Heartbeat Tallinn event in Estonia’s capital city.
-By the end, some 15,000 Estonians heard the message of God’s love for them.
+Nearly 1,500 Cru staff members and volunteers from more than 30 countries participate in the Heartbeat Tallinn event in Estonia’s capital city.
+By the end, some 15,000 Estonians hear the message of God’s love for them.

-Jesus Film Project has seen more than 10 million views of their films digitally.
-They have also seen more than 100,000 installs of the Jesus Film Media app between iPhone and Android.
+Jesus Film Project has reached 10 million views of their films digitally and more than 100,000 installs of the Jesus Film Media app between iPhone and Android.

 1951, by Bill and Vonette Bright on the UCLA campus as “Campus Crusade for Christ”